Back

 What about CELPIP General or LS for PGWP?

 A Post-Graduation Work Permit does not require a language test on its own, so a PGWP application asks for no CELPIP score at all.
 People search for CELPIP General or LS for PGWP because they hold a PGWP and are now planning permanent residency.
-For that PR step, you need CELPIP-General with all four skills.
+For that PR step you need CELPIP-General with all four skills.
 CELPIP-General LS is citizenship-only and never satisfies a PR application.

 One edge case worth knowing

-The full CELPIP-General also satisfies the citizenship requirement, because it includes Listening and Speaking within the four skills.
-So, a recent four-skill result you took for PR can often be reused for citizenship.
+The full CELPIP-General also satisfies the citizenship requirement, because it includes Listening and Speaking inside the four skills.
+So a recent four-skill result you took for PR can often be reused for citizenship.
 The reverse isn't true.
 CELPIP-General LS has no reading or writing score, so it can't be used for permanent residency.
 If the application is unclear, check the IRCC page for your specific program before you book.

 The rule in one line